rudderlabs/rudder-sdk-ios/README.md

 ```

 ### Alias

 ```xcode
 [[RSClient sharedInstance] alias:@"new_user_id"];
 ```

 ### Reset

 ```xcode
 [[RSClient sharedInstance] reset];
 ```

-For more detailed documentation check [our documentation page](https://docs.rudderlabs.com/sdk-integration-guide/getting-started-with-ios-sdk)
+For more detailed documentation check [our documentation page](https://docs.rudderstack.com/rudderstack-sdk-integration-guides/rudderstack-ios-sdk)

 ## Contact Us

-If you come across any issues while configuring or using RudderStack, please feel free to [contact us](https://rudderstack.com/contact/) or start a conversation on our [Slack](https://resources.rudderstack.com/join-rudderstack-slack) channel.
+If you come across any issues while configuring or using the RudderStack iOS SDK, please feel free to [contact us](https://rudderstack.com/contact/) or start a conversation on our [Slack](https://resources.rudderstack.com/join-rudderstack-slack) channel.
 We will be happy to help you.